charygao/comparator/src/site/markdown/index.md

 ### XML Schema

-The XML schema of the ComparatorItem is available [here](http://bremersee.github.io/xmlschemas/bremersee-comparator-v1a.xsd).
+The XML schema of the model is available [here](http://bremersee.github.io/xmlschemas/bremersee-comparator-v1a.xsd).